Counseling Programs at the ISU-Meridian Health Science Center

 Master of Counseling (M.Coun.)

-The Mental Health Counseling major leading to a Master of Counseling (M.Coun.) degree requires six semesters of course work as well as summer session classes.
+The Clinical Mental Health Counseling major leading to a Master of Counseling (M.Coun.) degree requires six semesters of course work as well as summer session classes.
 Counseling courses offered at the ISU-Meridian Health Science Center are generally held on Monday, Tuesday and Wednesday in the late afternoon and evening (approximately 5-10 p.m.).

 Students who complete the Master of Counseling degree have a minimum of 1,000 hours of supervised experience and are eligible to apply to take the examination for the Idaho Board of Professional Counselors and the National Board of Certified Counselors.